skuhl/autograder/README.md

-    "assignmentName":"HW5: HTTP server",          // name of assignment on Canvas "subdirName":"autograder",                    // subdirectory to place submissions in "domainName":"mtu.edu",                       // domain name to use for email messages "emailSubject":"HW5: autograde results",      // subject line to use for email messages "emailFrom":"user",                           // email address of sender
+    "assignmentName":"HW5: HTTP server",          // name of assignment on Canvas "subdirName":"autograder",                    // subdirectory to place submissions in "domainName":"mtu.edu",                       // domain name to use for email messages "emailFrom":"user",                           // email address of sender
     "emailFromName":"Jane Doe",                   // name of sender
     "emailPassword":"password",                   // email password for sender